Further Revised- 9/15/15

 - Summary & References

-This article is meant as a complement to this article:
+As well, this post/article is meant as a complement to this article:

 LED Aquarium Lights, Lighting